-The Debating team continue to achieve great success by winning many debating competitions against well-known private schools.
+The Debating team continues to achieve great success by winning many debating competitions against well-established independent schools, and our students won several finals of an inter-school spelling competition.

-The College once again was immersed in a wealth of curricular and extracurricular activities and events including assemblies, concerts, carnivals, end of year presentation and graduation evenings, excursions/incursions, Islamic events and much more ensuring the educational needs of our students remain of paramount importance and that no student is deprived in any way from reaching their full potential.
+Arkana College was immersed in a wealth of curricular and extracurricular activities and events, including assemblies, concerts, carnivals, end-of-year presentation and graduation evenings, excursions/incursions, Islamic events, and much more.
+These activities ensure the educational needs of our students remain of paramount importance and that no student is deprived in any way from reaching their full potential.
+Our sporting achievements included several Grand Final wins in different sports, and a number of students qualified for CISNSW in athletics.
+We were crowned national Islamic Schools Sport Champions by appearing in more finals than any other Islamic School in the country.

 Our volunteer work with environmental initiatives and feeding the homeless ensured students, staff, parents, and alumni were of service to local and wider communities as part of our strategic goals and objectives.

-Arkana College continues to play a leading role in the Islamic school community, the broader Muslim community and amongst the independent school's sector in NSW and Australia.
-The school is engaged in a multitude of initiatives and fundraisers with money raised for various charities here in Australia and abroad.
+Arkana College continues to play a leading role in the Islamic school community, the broader Muslim community, and amongst the independent school sector in NSW and Australia.
+Our staff successfully delivered the new NSW English and Mathematics curriculum in collaboration with the Association of Independent Schools NSW (AISNSW) and Independent Primary School Heads Association (IPSHA).
+We were immensely proud of our school captain and Year 3-6 coordinator being selected to present at a NSW government symposium on developing online safety policy with the Premier and Education Minister present.

+The school is engaged in a multitude of initiatives and fundraisers, raising money for various charities here in Australia and abroad.
+Our students prepared greeting cards and learning materials for children in vulnerable communities abroad who have been displaced by natural disasters and/or conflict.
 I convey my heartfelt thanks to all staff, students, and parents of Arkana College.

-To ensure the future stability and growth of Arkana College, the board will embark, during 2024, on a review for our governance policies, risk management policies, reputational risks, strengthening the board management practice and many other policies to be followed in 2025 by a review to our strategic plan.
+To ensure the future stability and growth of Arkana College, the Board will embark, during 2025, on a review of our Strategic Plan, governance policies, risk management policies, reputational risks, Cyber Security, strengthening board management practices, and many other policies, as well as a review of our strategic plan.

-The Arkana Board are committed and will continue to work alongside the principal and stakeholders to ensure we continue to achieve our strategic goals.
-I would like to extend my heartfelt gratitude to my esteemed colleagues on the School Board, the excellent, dedicated college staff lead by our principal, Mr Osman Karolia, as well as our wonderful Parent Council.
-Their tireless efforts in fostering innovation, developing strategies, and implementing risk mitigation measures have played a pivotal role in creating exceptional learning environments and opportunities for our students at Arkana College.
+The Arkana Board is committed and will continue to work alongside the principal and stakeholders to ensure we continue to achieve our strategic goals.
+On behalf of the Board, I would like to extend my heartfelt thanks to my colleagues on the School Board, our hardworking and dedicated staff led by our principal, Mr. Osman Karolia, as well as our wonderful Parent Council, and the entire Arkana College community.
+Your unwavering commitment and support have been crucial to our successes this year.
+Together, we are creating a nurturing environment where our students can thrive academically, socially, and spiritually.